 On May 8, 1889, he began painting in the hospital gardens.
 In November 1889, he was invited to exhibit his paintings in Brussels.
 He sent six paintings, including "Irises" and "Starry Night."

-On January 31, 1890, Theo and his wife, Johanna, gave birth to a boy and named him after van Gogh.
+On January 31, 1890, Theo and his wife, Johanna, gave birth to a boy and named him Vincent Willem van Gogh after Theo's brother.
 Around this time, Theo sold van Gogh's "The Red Vineyards" painting for 400 francs.

 Theo, who was suffering from syphilis and weakened by his brother's death, died six months after his brother in a Dutch asylum.
 He was buried in Utrecht, but in 1914 Theo's wife, Johanna, who was a dedicated supporter of van Gogh's works, had Theo's body reburied in the Auvers cemetery next to Vincent.

-On March 17, 1901, 71 of van Gogh's paintings were displayed at a show in Paris, and his fame subsequently grew enormously.
+On March 17, 1901, 71 of van Gogh's paintings were displayed at a show in Paris, and his fame grew enormously.
 His mother lived long enough to see her son hailed as an artistic genius.
-Today, Vincent van Gogh is considered one of the greatest painters of the modern era.
+Today, Vincent van Gogh is considered one of the greatest artists in human history.

 Van Gogh Museum

 In 1973, the Van Gogh Museum opened its doors in Amsterdam to make the works of Vincent van Gogh accessible to the public.
 The museum houses more than 200 van Gogh paintings, 500 drawings and 750 written documents including letters to Vincent’s brother Theo.
 It features self-portraits, “The Potato Eaters,” “The Bedroom” and “Sunflowers.”